rheniuss/M3_WIPER_CONTROL_SYSTEM/1_Requirments/README.md

 * Not automatic

 ## Opportunities
+* Rain sensing
-* Rain sensing and automatic operation can be implemented as further enhancement.
+* Automatic operation can be implemented as further enhancement.

 ## Threats